1monalisa1/01-FinTech-Case-Study/README.md

 		* Would providing education around responsible credit use help or hurt sales revenues?
 		* Is this something to offer to all of users or for customers that are seeking to repair credit to eventually access financing options through Klarna?
 		* Could participation in financial education help users ‘earn’ access to credit?
-		* Benefits:  Feeling good about the product/service they offer, improving the spending habits of millenials and Gen-Z, goodwill of the communities they operate within, and good press which all could also ultimately lead to broadening their marketshare.
+		* Benefits:  Feeling good about the product/service they offer, improving the spending habits of Millennials and Gen-Z, goodwill of the communities they operate within, and good press which all could also ultimately lead to broadening their market share.
 	* Has Klarna considered partnering with government agencies or the United Nations around responsible credit use initiatives?
 		* Benefits: The data Klarna has accumulated over time likely has quantifiable monetary value, and may also aid organizations in understanding the consumer spending habits and fluid attitudes toward credit in the communities they serve.
 Big data, AI and machine learning could be utilized for this project.